2018 Robert Morris Colonials football team

 The 2018 Robert Morris Colonials football team represented Robert Morris University during the 2018 NCAA Division I FCS football season.
 They were led by first-year head coach Bernard Clark and played their home games at Joe Walton Stadium.
 They were a member of the Northeast Conference.
 They finished the season 2–9, 0–6 in NEC play to finish in last place.

-Previous season

-The Colonials finished the 2017 season 2–9, 0–6 in NEC play to finish in last place.

-On November 19, head coach John Banaszak announced his retirement.
-He finished at Robert Morris with a four-year record of 8–34.

 Preseason

 NEC coaches poll

 The NEC released their preseason coaches poll on July 24, 2018, with the Colonials predicted to finish in last place.

 Preseason All-NEC team

 The Colonials placed two players on the preseason all-NEC team.